mtth/gitfetcher/README.md

 # More sources...

-# Optional settings
+# Optional settings.
 options {
-  # Path to root folder where local repositories will be stored, relative to the
+  # Root folder where local repositories will be stored, relative to the
   # configuration file.
 Defaults to the configuration's enclosing directory.
-  # root: "/path/to/.gitfetcher"
+  # root: "/path/to/.gitfetcher.conf"

+  # Layout used for repositories.
+The default is a standard repository with a
+  # work directory.
+It's possible to use bare repos instead with BARE_LAYOUT.
+  # layout: BARE_LAYOUT
 }
 ```